HL7/davinci-ecdx/input/pagecontent/specification.md

 For Direct Query, the Payer directly queries the EHR for specific data using the standard FHIR RESTful search. *This is the preferred option*.
 Guidance for exchanging data with FHIR search is fully described in the base FHIR specification and the Da Vinci HRex Implementation Guide.
 Refer to the [US Core] Implementation guide for accessing the set of health data classes and data elements defined by the [ONC United States Core Data for Interoperability (USCDI)].

-#### Benefits this Approach
+#### Benefits

- - "Out of the Box" FHIR Transaction
+- "Out of the Box" FHIR transaction
 - Widely implemented
- - Simplest Workflow
+- Simplest workflow
 - Authorization/Authentication protocols established
- - No Human intervention needed
+- No human intervention needed

 #### Purpose of Use